ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

 To define and train the model we will be using [PyTorch](https://pytorch.org/), modern and powerful library for all things _Deep Learning_.
 For the differentiable noise function we will use [Kornia](https://kornia.github.io/), because it has useful computer vision functions commonly used in data augmentation.

 The full code of this project can be found in this repo: [inverted-auto-encoder](https://github.com/ichko/inverted-auto-encoder).
-You can inspect it, it is nothing special, just a few activated and batch normalized `ConvTranspose2d` layer for the `Generator` and activated and batch normalized `Conv2d` layers for the `Message Reconstruction` module.
+The architecture can be summarized with the following - a few activated and batch normalized `ConvTranspose2d` layer for the `Generator` and activated and batch normalized `Conv2d` layers for the `Message Reconstruction` network.

 Between them we place sequence of `kornia` random augmentation differentiable modules like so: